 Consider these examples: “It shall be a perpetual statute throughout your generations, in all your dwelling places, that you eat neither fat nor blood” (Lev.
 3:17).
 “The Lord said to Moses, ‘Say to the people of Israel, You shall eat no fat, of ox, or sheep, or goat.
 The fat of an animal that dies of itself, and the fat of one that is torn by beasts, may be put to any other use, but on no account shall you eat it.
 For every person who eats of the fat of an animal of which an offering by fire is made to the Lord shall be cut off from his people.
 Moreover you shall eat no blood whatever, whether of fowl or of animal, in any of your dwellings.
 Whoever eats any blood, that person shall be cut off from his people’” (Lev 7:22–27).

 These verses and others like them are difficult for Witnesses to explain, given that they lean heavily on the prohibitions against eating blood.
-It’s totally inconsistent to maintain that God’s "perpetual statute" against eating blood must be observed, while his "perpetual statute" (that appears in the very same context) against eating fat can be safely ignored.
-On this subject, as on many others, the Witnesses are highly selective and must ignore much of the Bible in order to make their beliefs seem "biblical."
+It’s totally inconsistent to maintain that God’s “perpetual statute” against eating blood must be observed, while his “perpetual statute” (that appears in the very same context) against eating fat can be safely ignored.

-Also, the Old Testament dietary laws simply don’t apply to Christians today (cf. Col. 2:16–17, 22), and the ones given at the Council of Jerusalem passed into disuse as Jewish conversions to Christianity became uncommon toward the end of the first century and the Church became mainly Gentile.
+Also, the Old Testament dietary laws simply don’t apply to Christians today (see Col. 2:16–17, 22), and the ones given at the Council of Jerusalem passed into disuse as Jewish conversions to Christianity became uncommon toward the end of the first century and the Church became mainly Gentile.
 They weren’t immutable doctrines, but disciplinary rules.

 These verses simply show our Lord was saying we shouldn’t give to men credit for what really comes to us from God the Father and that his followers should be willing to serve.
 But Jesus shouldn’t be understood in a crassly literal way.
 If Matthew 23:9 were taken that way, you’d have trouble finding a title for the man who married your mother.

-Furthermore, writing under the inspiration of the Holy Spirit, Paul called himself the father of the church he founded in Corinth: "For though you have countless guides in Christ, you do not have many fathers.
-For I became your father in Christ Jesus through the gospel" (1 Cor.
+Furthermore, writing under the inspiration of the Holy Spirit, Paul called himself the father of the church he founded in Corinth: “For though you have countless guides in Christ, you do not have many fathers.
+For I became your father in Christ Jesus through the gospel” (1 Cor.
 4:15).
-He also referred, under divine inspiration, to Timothy as "my son" (1 Tim.
-1:18, 2 Tim.
-2:1), but if he could call Timothy "my son" then Timothy could call him "my father," so long as he didn’t confuse Paul’s fatherhood with the kind of Fatherhood God has (Matt.
-23:9).

 NIHIL OBSTAT: I have concluded that the materials